collective/collective.transmute/docs/docs/glossary.md

 Plone
     [Plone](https://plone.org/) is an open-source content management system that is used to create, edit, and manage digital content, like websites, intranets and custom solutions.
-    It comes with over 20 years of growth, optimisations, and refinements.
+    It comes with over twenty years of growth, optimizations, and refinements.
-    The result is a system trusted by governments, universities, businesses, and other organisations all over the world.
+    The result is a system trusted by governments, universities, businesses, and other organizations all over the world.

 add-on
     An add-on in Plone extends its functionality.